Tag Archive | how to protect vegetables in cold weather

 Houseplants

 Oxalis, succulents, stellar geraniums, a variegated fig tree, and other houseplants (photo, top) survived the winter, although I did not expect them to grow.
-When cyclamen plants went out of bloom in the house, I moved them to the cold frame, where they happily set buds once again.
+When cyclamen plants went out of bloom indoors, I moved them to the sunny cold frame, where they happily set buds once again.

-Plants that do not tolerate the slightest chill, such as African violet, Alocasia, pothos, philodendron, and basil, would not survive very long at temperatures below 60°F. They stayed indoors for the winter.
+Plants that do not tolerate the slightest chill, such as African violet, Alocasia, pothos, philodendron, and basil, would not survive very long at temperatures below 55-60°F. They came indoors for the winter.

 cool season vegetables